 Clare was the stand out speaker at our Stormwater and Sediment Field Day.
 This event is held outside and it is a feat to address approximately 300 attendees in this environment.
 As the final speaker, Clare captivated and engaged the audience, finishing the presentations on a high note.
 Marcus Ballantyne, Auckland Council

-In addition to the face-to-face workshop time with me and your peers, registering for the R.I.S.K. workshop also means you become eligible to receive a package of free add-ons.
+In addition to the programmed time with me and your peers, registering for the R.I.S.K. program also means you become eligible to receive a package of free add-ons.

 Add Two: Reading list

-After the workshop you’ll receive a follow-up supporting activity to help as you develop your RQ, your Risk Quotient, talk with key people (during the workshop you’ll have added some names to the list of ‘usual suspects’) seek their views and socialize your Risk IQ throughout all levels of the organization.
+After the program you’ll receive a follow-up supporting activity to help as you develop your RQ, your Risk Quotient, talk with key people (during the program you’ll have added some names to the list of ‘usual suspects’), seek their views and socialize your Risk IQ throughout all levels of the organization.
 And this will help everyone to comply with the spirit as well as the letter of your external risk standards and your internal risk processes.

-We all know what it’s like to take a day away from our usual work: even if we’ve cleared some messages and emails during the workshop, we spend most of the next day catching up.
+We all know what it’s like to take time out of our usual work: it seems we spend the rest of the day catching up.
 But your appreciation of how your environmental training strategy can help your organization manage risk is important, so you do need to follow up on your tasks and ideas.
-So three or four weeks after the workshop I’ll host a 1-hour webinar where you can revisit the workshop content and your ‘to do’ list, hear from others how they’ve been going and ask questions.
+So three or four weeks after the program ends, I’ll host a 1-hour webinar where you can revisit the program content and your ‘to do’ list, hear from others how they’ve been going and ask questions.

-Four add-ons that nearly double this workshop’s wrap-around value for you.
+Four add-ons that nearly double this program’s wrap-around value for you.

 What’s more, you could score CPD points or hours!

-The 1-day workshop is 7.5 hours of training activity, excluding time for tea breaks and lunch.
-Some professional associations equate 1 CPD point for 1 hour of training activity.
+The 10-day program is 20 hours of training activity, excluding time for your own tasks between meetings Some professional associations equate 1 CPD point for 1 hour of training activity.
 Your own professional association can tell you how many CPD points or hours this workshop will earn you.